Code4HR/hrt-bus-api/README.md

+# ARCHIVED
+HRT will begin supporting real time data and has stopped sharing their hack-y real-time feed.
+This project is no longer useful.

 # hrt-bus-api
 HRT Bus API publishes real time bus data from Hampton Roads Transit through an application programming interface for developers to make apps from it.